AGRINFO AGRINFO logo

 For further information, see Corporate Sustainability Due Diligence Directive.

 The CS3D complements the Corporate Sustainability Reporting Directive (CSRD).
-The CS3D focuses on the actions that companies need to be taking to achieve sustainability, whereas the CSRD focuses on the reporting of those actions.
+The CS3D focuses on the actions companies need to take to achieve sustainability, whereas the CSRD focuses on the reporting of those actions.

 Resources